pvarentsov/powtcp/README.md

 ### Configuration

-Server and client applications support configuration from `yaml` file or from environment variables.
-Applications use [default configuration](./internal/pkg/lib/config/config.go) if a custom configuration is not passed.
+Server and client applications support configuration from `.yaml` or `.env` files or from environment variables.
+Applications use [default configuration](./internal/pkg/lib/config/config.go) if a custom configuration not passed.

 **Server**